samchenghowing/Web-Study-Platform-with-GenAI-Stack/readme.md

 ### - Web Loader
 - import website data for given url into mongodb
 - UI: Input URL, run import, see progress, some stats of data in the database

-### - User code submission
-Security Considerations (TODO: Run in docker)
-- Sandboxing: Ensure the sandboxed environment is isolated and has limited permissions.
-- Resource Limits: Set limits on CPU and memory usage to prevent abuse.
-- Validation: Perform thorough validation of user input and code.

 ## Others
 This application built separate from the back-end code using React.